thraraujo/pysymmpol/docs/_build/html/_sources/index.rst.txt

 ==================

-I would like to thank `FAPESP, São Paulo Research Foundation <https://fapesp.br/en>`_, for finantial support, grant **2022/06599-0**.
+I would like to thank `FAPESP, São Paulo Research Foundation <https://fapesp.br/en>`_, for financial support, grant **2022/06599-0**.
 I would also like to thank the Free and Open Source Software community.